pluggemi/roon-web-controller/README.md

 ### Usage
 * To select or change a zone, click the Speaker icon at the lower left
-* To select or change the theme, click the Gears icon at the lower left
+* To select or change the theme or icon set, click the menu icon at the upper right

 ## Known issues/TODO
 * The volume control overlay does not have any volume controls yet.